gundasrikar/ESP32-S3-MINI-PCB-Altium-Designer/README.md

    - **Layer stacking:** Use multiple layers for power, ground, and signal traces to reduce crosstalk and noise.
    - **Differential pairs:** Route differential signal pairs closely together to maintain signal integrity.
    - **Avoid sharp angles:** Use smooth, rounded traces instead of sharp angles to reduce signal reflection and interference.
+   - Place power supply components close to IC chips to reduce inductance.
+   - High speed clocks away from the analog paths to prevent interference.